Skip to main content

 danger

-This document helps you to create a fork of an existing service instance, based on the last saved state.
-This procedure can also be used to recover the last saved state of a deleted service instance.
+This document helps you to create a fork of an existing Service Instance, based on the last saved state.
+This procedure can also be used to recover the last saved state of a deleted Service Instance.

 To know more about configuration techniques for the disaster recovery store, consult the Platform Operator documentation for Disaster Recovery.